reisertyler/modeling-people-flow/README.md

 ## Acknowledgement

 Built as a side project during summer 2023 by Tyler Reiser.
 This code has never been run on CU Research Computing resources - the goal was to build a system that could process WiFi information reports for the entire campus, eventually running it continuously on the Alpine supercomputing cluster.

+COPYRIGHT 2024 Tyler A Reiser.